natanaeldev/natanaeldev/README.md

 ### Hi there 👋

-- 🌱 I’m looking for job
+- 🌱 I’m looking for job.
+- 🔭 I’m currently working on my personal project call shopitall.

 ## 📫 How to reach me: